NEOCompToronto/NEOCompetition/PROV de.md

 Many projects try to make match the offchain decentralized services and use onchain transactions as the method of payment.
-Storj issues the proof-of-retrievability with service receipts posted on chain, but the procedure of validation are provided by centralized parties (the consumer).
-SIA host nodes send shards and hash periodically to chain, but not necessary to hold the whole original copy.
-[TODO: need to study more projects as examples]